 Noa Jones writes fiction and creative nonfiction.
 She is a graduate of the MFA fiction program at Hunter College in New York City, where she was a Hertog Fellow and taught creative writing.
 She has written for the The New York Times, Vice Magazine, The Los Angeles Times, Travel + Leisure, Shambhala Sun, Seventeen Magazine, and many other newspapers and magazines.
 She was a food columnist for Tricycle Magazine for five years.
 Her essay "Where the Buddha Woke Up" was selected for Philip Zaleski's Best Spiritual Writing 2012 (Penguin Books).
 She wrote Travellers & Magicians, about the first film to be made in Bhutan, and Art Into Action: Nature, Creativity, and Our Collective Future.
 Her short story "Brother Ron" won first prize in Glimmer Train Magazine's fiction open and was nominated for a Pushcart Prize.
 As recipient of the Lava Thomas and Peter Danzig Artful Harvest Circle Gold Fellowship, she was a resident at Djerassi Artist Residency Program and as a Hemera Foundation Fellow, she was a resident at Vermont Studio Center and attended the 2015 Bread Loaf Writer's Conference.
 She is mostly from New York and Colorado.
-After three years in the Kingdom of Bhutan, and a brutal winter in the woods by a creek called the Beaverkill, Noa is now back living in her suitcase, writing about death and other types of endings.
+After nine years living out of her suitcase, she's back in the woods by a creek called the Beaverkill, writing about death and other types of endings.
+She's also starting a Buddhist preparatory school.
+But more on that elsewhere.
 Her work can be found in books, on screens, and engraved on jewelry, printed on billboards, on pre-recorded 800 numbers, credited to other people, on museum walls, in gently prodding press releases for push-up plunge brassieres, in letters to her loved ones, tattooed on arms, and crumpled up into balls in the wastepaper basket.

 I was born on Easter Sunday in Manhattan the year of the first moon landing.
 We moved to California and I began commuting across the continent between parents.
 In Bolinas, at the age of four, I stuck my thumb out and hitchhiked to the candy store.
 I wanted some chocolate and a man in a light blue VW bug gave me a ride.
 Then we moved to Boulder to a house up the canyon where there was fools gold in the creek and snow drifts so big we could carve out igloos.
 I wore the same red, white, and blue shirt for all of 1976.
 Then we moved even higher, to a ski resort which was a very fun place to be eleven and twelve.
 I sold newspapers on Thursdays, cross country skied on Fridays, and sold honey door to door on the weekends.
 I was almost killed by a Doberman Pinscher.
 Next we moved to New Mexico whose dry scrub I hated for about a month and then I loved it more than any other place before or since.
 I had friends with life sized giraffes carved out of wood in their living rooms and real llamas out back and fireplaces in every room.
 I kissed a boy in a tent in an aspen grove.
 He looked like a small version of tennis legend John McEnroe.
 Then we moved back to Colorado and I rebelled, shaved one side of my head, dressed like Madonna while cursing her for being mainstream.
 I refused to move again and said goodbye to the parental units when they moved to Rhode Island.
 I lived alone junior and senior years in an apartment near the Diagonal.
 After high school I went to live on a kibbutz for almost a whole year, picking avocados and helping sheep give birth.
 From there I spent a spring in Florence, Italy and then a year in Florence, Massachusetts, then Denver, New York, San Francisco, Los Angeles, Himachal Pradesh, Daisy Lake, Manhattan, Berlin, Thimphu, Dewathang, Woodstock.
 It goes on and on like this.
 I have never stayed in one place.
 And I think that's why I'm a writer, because I've had to explain what is often foreign and complex, quickly and succinctly.
 I have learned to cater to short attention spans.
 I won't even begin describing where I am at the present moment as I type this.
 It's just too complicated here and I haven't yet found the words.